rkyzk/ecopost/README.md

 2. “Search Stories” page didn’t get displayed.
 An error page appeared with the message “Reverse for 'post_detail' with arguments '('',)' not found.”<br><br>**Solution:** I was forgetting a slash at the end of the url in urls.py, so I changed the url from ‘search_story’ to ‘search_story/,’ and the issue was resolved.

 3. On “Write Stories” and “Update Stories” pages, if I left the fields empty and clicked on ‘Submit’, the confirmation dialog showed up instead of the validation error message.In this case, the validation message should appear, and only if there are no validation messages to be displayed, the dialog should appear.<br><br>
-**Solution:** This happened because I set the dialog to appear when ‘Submit’ button was clicked, using<br>
+**Solution:** This happened because I set the dialog to appear when ‘Submit’ button was clicked.
-  $('.submit-post').click(function() {...
-I reset it so that the dialog appears when the form will be submitted.
-I also had to target specifically the events in which 'Submit' is clicked, so I rewrote code as in line 17-28 in dialog.js.
+I changed the code so that the dialog appears when the form will be submitted.
+I also had to target specifically the events in which 'Submit' is clicked, so I rewrote code as after line 17 in dialog.js.
 The issue was resolved for cases in which fields are left empty or the country is unselected.
-The problem remains, when spaces are entered for the title, content or city as discussed in manual testing.
+The problem remains, when spaces are entered for the title, content or city as discussed in 'Manual Testing' section.
 I will fix the issue in the future.

+4. On “Write Stories” and “Update Stories” pages, the following steps resulted in an unexpected outcome:
+Fill out all required fields, click on ‘Submit,’ click on ‘Cancel’ in the dialog, click on ‘Save’ -> a confirmation dialog before form submission showed up.
+What happened was: when ‘Submit’ was clicked, the value ‘complete’ was stored in the variable ‘ButtonValue.’
+When ‘Save’ was clicked, since the value of ‘ButtonValue’ was ‘complete,’ the confirm function in line 24 in script.js was fired.<br>
+**Solution:** I added the class name ‘btn-submit’ to 'Save' button as well, so when ‘Save’ button is clicked, value ‘draft’ will be stored in ButtonValue, which will not fire the confirm function.

 ## Aspects to be improved in the future:
 - As discussed in “Manual Testing” and “Bugs” sections, the mechanism to display validation messages for PostForm needs to be improved.